-Hermeneutics covers the principles involved for the proper interpretation of Scripture.
-Genre, literary and historical context, word study, inspiration, canon, as well as a brief historical overview of Hermeneutics are examined.
-The necessary steps involved in moving from the text to the sermon outline, with an emphasis on biblical theology and application, are outlined and demonstrated.
+Hermeneutics covers the principles required for the proper interpretation of Scripture.
+Topics covered include genre, literary and historical context, word study, inspiration, canon, as well as a brief historical overview of Hermeneutics.
+Special emphasis is placed on outlining and demonstrating the process of biblical theology and application and the necessary steps to move from the text to the sermon outline.

-NT1333 Jewish Background to the New Testament
+NT1334 Jewish Background to the New Testament